 The above photograph looks towards Burtonwood, and shows the headgear of no. 2 upcast pit in the centre with the small no. 3 pit headgear to its left.
 The upcast shaft is the one through which large ventilation fans extract the foul air from the mine workings, a process that automatically replaces it by having fresh air being drawn down no. 2 shaft, hence the term downcast shaft.
 Underground the air can only flow in one direction with clever arrangements to ensure that this happens, and it is a serious offence for anybody to violate this principle.
 For example by leaving a door open between the return air tunnel, and the fresh air tunnel.
 The winding house for the no. 1 shaft can be seen behind the building steelwork on the left of the photo.
 The small no. 3 shaft was the pumping shaft through which large volumes of piped water were brought up every day.
 This was through the work of large pumps contained within the pump house on the right of the picture facing the shaft.

 Clock Face Colliery headgears, screens and winding house (undated but the desolate scene suggests a strike day)

 On the extreme right of the above photograph, the lower section of the colliery chimney through which the boiler's combustion products were extracted, can just be seen.
 The boiler also produced steam for various colliery uses including heating the offices and baths etc. Some black-looking insulated hot water pipes from that location can also be seen on the right.

-An undated photograph of Clock Face Colliery but which was probably taken during the 1930s
+Left: Colliery Tally; Right: An undated photograph of Clock Face Colliery - probably taken during the 1930s